Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 Test codes:

-P0008 - Ultrasensitive qualitative screen for Cryptosporidium by nested polymerase chain reaction.
-This screen detects but does not differentiate Cryptosporidium species.
+P0008 - Cryptosporidium screen by real time PCR.
+Screen detects but does not differentiate Cryptosporidium species.

 Several of the 13+ species in the Cryptosporidium genus have been confirmed as causative agents of human disease.
 Cryptosporidium is a parasitic protozoan that is transmitted by multiple routes; the animal host range is diverse.
 The following Cryptosporidium species are currently accepted, on the basis of host specificity, pathogenesis, morphology and genotyping:

-Infecting mammals: Cryptosporidium hominis, C. parvum, C. wrairi, C. felis, C. canis, C. andersoni and C. muris
+Infecting mammals: Cryptosporidium hominis, C. parvum, C. wrairi, C. felis, C. canis, C. andersoni, C. muris and C. ubiquitum

 Infecting birds: C. baileyi, C. meleagridis and C. galli